agorischek/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup-microsoft-search.md

 ## Get Started

 Microsoft Search is turned on by default for all Microsoft apps that supports it, as a part of Microsoft 365.
-There is no setup required,but you can improve the overall Microsoft Search experience through some basic administrative tasks.
+There is no setup required, but you can improve the overall Microsoft Search experience through some basic administrative tasks.

 You manage Microsoft Search from Microsoft 365 admin center.